qibolun/DryVR/docs/source/dryvr's_language.rst

 .. _advance-label:

-Advance: verify your own black-box system
+Advanced: Verify your own black-box system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We use a very simple example of a thermostat as the starting point to show how to use DryVR to verify your own black-box system.